rom1504/parse-wikitext/README.md

 ### WikiTextParser.getFixedArticle(title,date,cb)

-get page `title` at the last revision before `date`, cb has two arguments :
+get page `title` at the last revision before `date`, cb arguments are :

 * err
 * text : the content of the article
 * title : the title of the article (might be different from the argument of getFixedArticle in case of redirection)
+* timestamp : timestamp of the revision

+### WikiTextParser.getFirstRevision(title,cb)

+get the first revision of `title` cb arguments are :

+* err
+* text : the content of the article
+* title : the title of the article
 * timestamp : timestamp of the revision

 ### WikiTextParser.getArticle(title,cb)